 Jamie Hope serves as the assistant managing editor for Michigan Capitol Confidential.
 She owns a consulting business, and previously worked at the Michigan Legislature as a legislative aide, as well as for the House Republican Policy Office.
 She is an author and has written for American Thinker and Human Events.
 She may be reached at Hope@mackinac.org.

 Jarrett Skorup is a contributing editor for Michigan Capitol Confidential.
-He is also the director of marketing and communications at the Mackinac Center.
+He is also the senior director of marketing and communications at the Mackinac Center.
 In this role, he is in charge of marketing efforts, media strategy, and overseeing policy campaigns and objectives.
 He has worked in a variety of roles at the Center since 2009.
 He can be reached at Skorup@mackinac.org.

 John LaPlante serves as an editor for Michigan Capitol Confidential and other publications of the Mackinac Center, including IMPACT magazine.
 He has written for a variety of commercial and nonprofit publishers, including USA Today, The Hill and The Detroit News.